-Intercom is a business messenger in the first place.
-Their chat widget looks and works just great and they invest lots of efforts to make it a modern convenient customer communication tool.
-So let’s talk about it first.
+Intercom was built as a business messenger in the first place.
+Now, their use cases comprise support, engagement, and conversion.
+Their chat widget looks and works great, and they invest a lot of effort to make it a modern, convenient customer communication tool.

-Also, their in-app messenger is worth a separate mention as it’s one of their distinctive tools (especially since Zendesk doesn’t really have one).
-With Intercom you can send targeted email, push, and in-app messages which can be based on the most relevant time or behavior triggers.
+Also, their in-app messaging functionality is worth a separate mention as it’s one of their distinctive tools (especially since Zendesk doesn’t really have one).
+With Intercom, you can send targeted emails, push, and in-app messages for mobile apps and desktop versions based on relevant time or behavior triggers.

-It’s highly customizable, so you can adjust it according to your website or product’s style.
+Intercom live chat is modern, smooth, and has many advanced features that other chat tools don’t.
+It’s highly customizable, too, so you can adjust it according to your website or product’s style.